All Episodes

 Yes, of course.

-This should be something that we as federal agencies should be on the ground dealing with hands first.
+This should be something that we as federal agencies should be on the ground dealing with hands-first.

-And the sort of let me just say, uh Nino, as well, we really appreciate you joining us.
+Let me just say, Nino, as well, we really appreciate you joining us giving us this insight.

-Uh yes, former special agent of the EPA, and and I again it he's exactly right where he said, you know, too, this was not getting attention.
+And again, he's exactly right where he said, you know, too, this was not getting attention.

 It's because the news gave it attention.